princeton-nlp/SimPO/README.md

 ## Evaluation

-We follow the official implementation for evaluation on AlpacaEval 2, Arena-Hard, and MT-Bench, as follows:
+We follow the official implementation for evaluation on AlpacaEval 2, Arena-Hard, and MT-Bench, as follows (more details can be found under [the eval directory](https://github.com/princeton-nlp/SimPO/tree/main/eval)):

 * AlpacaEval 2: Please refer to the [AlpacaEval repo](https://github.com/tatsu-lab/alpaca_eval) for evaluation.